 Now, how do we use this super-intelligent machine in businesses and supply chain management?
 Believe it or not, AI has a significant impact on digitization and business due to its ability to make decisions and risk assessment.
 For example, with the use of AI, a warehouse manager will be able to successfully forecast and order the next inventory that needs to come in without any hassles.

 Here are some more benefits of AI in Supply Chain –

 Organizations are increasing the use of AI to talk to their customers and resolve issues in real-time.
 AI platforms are intuitive and speak in different languages and solve complex customer queries thereby leading to an improved customer service experience.

 Artificial Intelligence uses in procurement

-What if, you as the procurement manager for an organisation could automate the whole process of onboarding vendors using AI?
-Businesses today are already using AI to reduce costs, mitigate fraudulent activities and save time during procurement by enabling machines to make the decisions through data analytics.
+What if, you as the procurement manager for an organization could automate the whole process of onboarding vendors using AI?
+Businesses today are already using AI to reduce costs, mitigate fraudulent activities, and save time during procurement by enabling machines to make decisions through data analytics.

 Physical Prototyping is Outdated

 Gone are the days when innovators would physically build a prototype and add on its functions.
 Today, we have machines that recognize gestures and movement of hands and then render it to create 3D models of products.
 This implies that they directly talk to product developers in the digital space and make models in real-time.
 Another example of its implementation would be switching on a button of a prototype that can be done with a simple gesture by the product designer.

 One of the greatest modern inventions, AI will continue to grow by leaps and bounds in the coming years.
 While we continue to expand its capabilities, we must be cognizant of its challenges and risks.